chef/cookstyle/README.md

 Cookbook development differs from that of traditional Ruby software development, so we have tailored the list of built-in cops in RuboCop for cookbook development.
 For the most part, this means disabling cops deemed not useful for cookbook development.
 Occasionally, we've changed the configuration of a rule to enforce a different behavior altogether.
 We've also extended the base RuboCop package with a set of our own Chef Infra-specific cops.
 These cops are only found in Cookstyle and will help you to write more reliable and future-proof cookbooks.

-See the current set of cops in [config/cookstyle.yml](https://github.com/chef/cookstyle/blob/master/config/cookstyle.yml).
+See the current set of cops in [Cops Documentation](https://github.com/chef/cookstyle/blob/master/docs/cops.md)

 #### Stable